 What is the Outreach Certification Program?

-This program is designed to place a means to achieve credible certification within the grasp of privately trained teams who demonstrate an ability to function in accordance with the Code of Conduct established by the FSDS.
+This program is designed to place a means to achieve credible certification within the grasp of privately trained teams who demonstrate an ability to function in accordance with the FSDS Code of Conduct .
 We believe that the gold standard for certification should be in-person testing, and by building a network of qualified evaluators across the nation we are able to reach out to distant teams.
 In the past, credible certification has only been available to those teams who received training through a pre-existing program, leaving privately trained teams with either no certification, or relegated to businesses that advertise certification, sight unseen, for a fee.

 What are the benefits of certification?

 Though not required under law, in some instances certification can be beneficial.

 - Certification increases confidence of current or future employers and helps to smooth the transition into the workplace.

 - Certification provides assurance to evacuation shelters, so that in times of disaster the authenticity of your service dog team will not be questioned.